oasis-tcs/odata-vocabularies/lib/README.md

  ```

 If you installed the script locally, start it via

 ```sh
 node lib/cli.js ...
 ```

 ## Usage for OData TC vocabulary editors

 To produce fresh Markdown and CSDL JSON files from all XML vocabularies in the [`/vocabularies`](../vocabularies) folder, use

 ```sh
 npm run build
 ```

 anywhere in this repository.

+If you use [Visual Studio Code](https://code.visualstudio.com/), you can [run this script directly from the explorer](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_run-npm-scripts-as-tasks-from-the-explorer).

+You should also install the recommended extension for [XML Language Support by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
+It will validate the XML files against the official [OData CDSL XML schemas](https://github.com/oasis-tcs/odata-csdl-schemas/tree/master/schemas).